Radware/DP_Health_AWS/README.md

 * Describe Instance - for getting instance Interfaces information
 * Put Metric Data - for posting results into CloudWatch Metrics

-the following should be included into IAM policy Statements
+The following should be included into IAM policy statements
 ```
         {
             "Sid": "VisualEditor0",